Crypto taxes: should you switch from Sole Trader to Limited Company in the UK?

 What is a Sole Trader?

 A sole trader is an individual who runs their own business and is personally responsible for its debts and taxes.
-This is a simple structure, often used by small business owners and individual crypto investors.
+This is a simple structure, often used by small business owners like freelancers and tradespeople and is well suited for small-scale crypto investors or those who HODL.

 Pros: